 Resilience is the ability to come through hard times feeling that you’re stronger than before.
 Here are some ideas for promoting your family’s resilience:

 Identify family members’ strengths and resources.
-These can help when you have to face difficulties associated with your child with ASD.
+These can help when you have to face difficulties associated with your child with autism spectrum disorder (ASD).
 For example, your partner might be particularly good at calming your child with ASD.
 One of your other children might play well with your child with ASD.
 Be aware of situations when these strengths might come in handy.

 Focus on staying connected and committed to each other.
 This gives everyone in your family a sense of belonging and loyalty to each other.
 For example, when one of your children explains something about ASD to someone else, this child is showing family loyalty.

 Acknowledge your child’s contributions to the family.
-This means identifying and acknowledging the contributions your child has made to your family.
-For example, you might notice that your children are more compassionate towards others because of their experience with their sibling with ASD.
+This means identifying and acknowledging the contributions your child with ASD has made to your family.
+For example, you might notice that your children are more compassionate towards others because of having a sibling with ASD.